Taking Biotin for Hair: is it Worth it or Not?

 There is no research done on the efficacy of biotin if applied on hair in the form of shampoos, serums or hair masks.
 No proof has been put forward as to whether this vitamin can penetrate the hair shaft and be involved in the process of keratin synthesis.
 This process takes place in the core of the hair shaft.

 Over-the-counter products are not normally able to reach the core of the hair.
-Hence, we believe that topical application of biotin on hair is very unlikely to result in its better growth.
+Hence, we believe that topical application of biotin on hair is very unlikely to result in its improved growth.

 This vitamin is considered safe to take and an overdose is very unlikely to occur.
 Side effects are, therefore, rare.
 However, it can interact with other medications and wane their potency.
 If you take any medicine for diabetes, seizures, high blood pressure, be careful with biotin supplements and do not exceed the daily required dose.
 Some other side effects include upset stomach, acne or allergic reactions.